afgtfe/bozro_image_compressor/TERMS_OF_USE.md

 * Content that violates intellectual property rights.
 * Camera Usage & Photo Capture: By using the in-app camera feature, you agree that you are solely responsible for the content you capture.
 You must not use the camera to take photos of individuals without their consent, or capture any material that violates privacy laws, security protocols, or the prohibited content guidelines mentioned in these terms.

-**AI Photo Editor: object remover ** does not monitor or control the content processed by users.
+** Photo Editor - Bozro ** does not monitor or control the content processed by users.
 All processing is performed on-device.

 The developer shall not be held responsible for any misuse of the app by users.

 ### **12.**Ownership and Usage of Online Images**

-All images, backgrounds, templates, and other assets available in the **"Online Image"** library are the intellectual property of **AI Photo Editor: object remover ** or are used with appropriate rights and permissions.
+All images, backgrounds, templates, and other assets available in the **"Online Image"** library are the intellectual property of ** Photo Editor - Bozro ** or are used with appropriate rights and permissions.

 * **Limited License:**
   We grant users a non-exclusive, non-transferable, and limited license to use these assets solely for personal editing and creative purposes within the app.